-Note: if your tasks take more than one step to complete, then it should be considered a project.
-If your list has more than one related tasks, group them together and create a project.
+Note: if your tasks take more than one step to complete, then they should be considered a project.
+If your list has more than one related task, group them together and create a project.

 We’ve all created to-do lists at some point in our lives.
 Finishing those lists, however, is a completely different story.
-GTD provides a system for you to actually tick off the tasks of your to-do list.
-The concept is designed so that once you develop a system you can rely on, you won’t be so worried with keeping track of everything, which will then free up brain-power for doing more productive things.
+GTD provides a system for you to actually tick off the tasks on your to-do list.
+The concept is designed so that once you develop a system you can rely on, you won’t be so worried about keeping track of everything, which will then free up brain power for doing more productive things.
 In other words, things will get done.

 While completing tasks is still doable without some sort of system in place, task management does make life easier.
 Whether you’ve decided on a Kanban board to visualize your tasks and follow their development, or refined lists to get things done, implementing a task management approach can ensure your tasks get done efficiently and effectively.

-What’s your favorite task management approach?
-Don’t forget to let us know in our comment section 🙂
+What’s your favourite task management approach?
+Don’t forget to let us know in our comment section.

 Dinnie and the Zenkit Team